 Let's be honest: the majority of collectors buying Bowman products are prospectors looking to stockpile the first cards of up-and-coming stars.
 Topps knows this.
 Bowman's slogan is "Home of the Rookie Card."
 It used to be, but last I checked the 2011 Bowman Bryce Harper still wasn't officially his rookie card, despite the high prices it sells for.
 Bowman is still home to most of the first MLB cards for a lot of players, but without that MLBPA logo, we're supposed to regard them as prospect cards.

 What if Bowman dropped the Major League content altogether and became a minor league set?
 This would clear up a ton of confusion over what's a rookie and what's not.
-With the secondary market caring less about licensing as they were in the past, prospectors could still have their autographs and first-year cards.
+With the secondary market caring less about licensing, prospectors could still have their autographs and first-year cards.
 Even a parallel of players in their MLB uniforms could be part of the plans.

 But why mess with a good thing?
 With the lower costs involved in getting prospects to sign cards, Bowman is extremely profitable for Topps.
 Sure there's going to be some reluctance to surrender some of that money.
 But I think there's some added spinoffs that make up for any shortfalls.